bitovi/documentcss/pages/guides/customize.md

           └──styles.md
            <!-- Place your THEME styles here -->
 ```
-`style-guide-theme` can be any name that you want to use for your theme. `static` and `styles` should be used for the other folders as this follows the directory structure of the default theme, making it easier to overwhite the styles.
+`style-guide-theme` can be any name that you want to use for your theme. `static` and `styles` should be used for the other folders as this follows the directory structure of the default theme, making it easier to overwrite the styles.

 The next step is to update `documentjs.json` to indicate where the theme resources are located.